On Air Now

 He's just standing there, playing the most difficult piece in the violin repertoire.
 Apparently without a permit – but there are certainly no crimes against Bach in this stunning show.

-In white tie and tails, it looks like this guy's lost the rest of his orchestra.
-It's more from that string busker's staple, solo Bach suites.
-He's raising money for a new score, it would seem.
+In white tie and tails, it looks like this guy has lost the rest of his orchestra.
+He's also raising money for a new score, it would seem.
+(But seriously, bravo.)